Pre – Ramble – I Mean Amble.

 I’m keen to use eco friendly papers, and try to source from companies that have good environmental policies.

 Also, to get a successful print, as I’ve mentioned earlier, I make any neccesary colour and tonal adjustments, during the proof printing stages.
-I do this with: the editing tools in the Photo section on the iPad, and sometimes I’ll need to do further work on the art (both iPad and traditional) with some art app media, and/or rescanning in a traditional media artwork, after making some changes to it. *It’s common for an image to need some editing to get a good quality print.
+I do this with: the editing tools in the Photo section on the iPad, and sometimes I’ll need to do further work on the art image (both iPad and traditional) with some art app media, and/or rescanning in a traditional media artwork, after making some changes to it.

-Any differences between an image I’ve printed, and the same image of a print, from a more expensive (outsourced) printer (I looked into this early on in my print learning path) are quite difficult to discern – I’m really pleased with the results.
+Any differences between an image I’ve printed, and the same image printed on a more expensive (outsourced) printer – I looked into this early on in my print learning path – are quite difficult to discern.
+I’m really pleased with the excellent results.

 The lower cost of this printer and the inks, also allows me to feel less precious about adding traditional media to the print – something I often like to experiment with.